 The steel framed parts of this development use the Robust Detail E-FS-1 for the acoustic separating floors.
 Therefore, because a Robust Detail floor has been used, the floors were not required to be tested for acoustic performance.
 However, the separating walls did need to be tested.
-Testing has shown that the walls satisfied the acoustic performance standards required by the Building Regulations[1] and Approved Document E[2].
+Testing has shown that the walls satisfied the acoustic performance standards required by the Building Regulations[11] and Approved Document E[21].

 Element Sound reduction Measured Required

-Floor Airborne (56 dB) ≥ 45 dB
+Floor Airborne (56 dB) $\geq$ 45 dB

 Floor Impact (38 dB) $\leq$ 62 dB

 Wall Airborne 53 dB $\geq$ 45 dB

 Values for the floors are the average performance for Robust Detail E-FS-1[5].
+These are the values required by Building Regulations.
+Robust Details are required to provide an improved level of acoustic performance.